gbif/hp-herbarium-germany/_posts/2021-04-26-features-explained.md

 	<figcaption>Clicking on the "more" button allows you to choose additional filters</figcaption>
 </figure>

 You can save complex filters by simply adding a browser bookmark.
 Using the bookmark later will load the stored filter with the saved filter values.
 The results, however, will always be up-to-date, meaning that new specimens added after the bookmark was saved will show up in the list.
-The menu item *Taxgroups* in the navigation bar at the top uses such saved filters and can be used as a shortcut to find specimens of common taxonomic groups.
+The menu item *Organism groups* in the navigation bar at the top uses such saved filters and can be used as a shortcut to find specimens of common taxonomic groups.

 <figure class="has-text-centered">
 	<a href="/data?filter=eyJtdXN0Ijp7InRheG9uS2V5IjpbNzA3MzU5MywxMDYsMzYsNzk0NzE4NCwzMzJdfX0&view=GALLERY">